 The NOLS course will offer four credits: two credits will transfer as an outdoor leadership and two additional credits will transfer as environmental ethics.

-The service segment will offer one credit that will count as a Service-Learning course.
+The service segment will offer one credit that will count as a Service-Learning designated course.
 This course will also satisfy one of the two required units of Elon's Experiential Learning Requirement.

 The Costa Rica Centre course will offer four credits that will transfer as General Studies credits in Spanish and Culture & Society of Costa Rica.
 All levels of Spanish language will be offered.
 This course will also include classroom and field experiences.

 At this time the Elon Gap Semester Program is not compatible with requirements for recruited athletes, Bachelor of Fine Arts students and engineering students.